-As sea kayaking was meant to be – this three day trip will take you back to what sea kayaks were designed for.
-Be at one with the wind and the waves, the bush and the wildlife as you paddle through the maritime wilderness of Queen Charlotte Sound.
-This is a three day sensory delight, in the peace and tranquillity of the magical Marlborough Sounds.
+Sea kayaking as it was meant to be – this three day trip embodies everything that sea kayaks were designed for.
+Be at one with the wind and the waves, the bush and the wildlife, as you paddle through the maritime wilderness of Queen Charlotte Sound in the Marlborough Sounds.

 For us here at Marlborough Sounds Adventure Company, good food, comfort and fun are priorities.
-This holiday package is as much about pleasure in the outdoors as about adventure.
-A great deal of care is taken in the selection of comfortable campsites, quality equipment and delicious local food.
+This holiday package is as much about pleasure in the outdoors as it is about adventure.
+Thought has gone into the selection of comfortable campsites, quality equipment and delicious local food.

-It is important to note that this trip is entirely dependent on weather and that the itinerary could change due to persisting weather conditions.
-At all times the guide will make decisions that are in the best interests of the group and client safety is a priority to us.
-The itinerary is designed for novice to moderately experienced paddlers and as a general rule we have designed the itinerary so that you will only be paddling for a maximum of 5 hours per day – 2½ hours in the morning and 2½ hours in the afternoon.
+It is important to note that this trip is entirely dependent on Mother Nature and that the itinerary could change due to persisting weather conditions.
+At all times the guide will make decisions that are in the best interests of your group and client safety is a priority to us.
+This itinerary is designed for novice to moderately experienced paddlers and as a general rule we try to ensure the itinerary so that you will only be paddling for a maximum of 5 hours per day – 2½ hours in the morning and 2½ hours in the afternoon.
 However clients need to be of moderate fitness as situations can arise where you will be required to paddle strenuously, due to weather conditions, for two or three hours to a destination.

-A water taxi ride to Ship Cove will put you into the heart of the outer-Queen Charlotte Sound.
-From there you will pack your kayak and paddle in and out of the many coves and inlets, around bushclad shorelines, exploring the many interesting spots along the way.
+A water taxi ride to Ship Cove will put you into the heart of the outer Queen Charlotte Sound.
+From there you will pack your sea kayak and paddle in and out of the many coves and inlets, around bush clad shorelines, exploring the many interesting spots along the way.
 Over the next three days you will have the opportunity to explore Motuara Island, home to the endangered South Island Saddleback and South Island Robin.
-Explore the marine reserve around Long Island, visit some of Captain Cooks favourite spots, and the gun emplacement on Blumine Island.
+Explore the marine reserve around Long Island, drop into some of Captain Cook’s favourite spots, and the gun emplacement on Blumine Island.
 These are just a few of the highlights along the way.

 Each night you will camp at a different campsite (depending on weather) and your guide will cook you a delicious 3 course dinner while you enjoy the sunset.
 You may have time to do some fishing for your dinner or collect some mussels as an entree, either way we guarantee that you will love the home cooked food!